National Hunt Betting Guide

 The best of these horses have tremendous followings and public support, sometimes even having their own fan clubs.
 The popularity of these animals certainly drives betting interest, as does the annual revisiting of top races that have so many great memories for National Hunt racing fans.

-Among the best betting companies for National Hunt racing are bet365, Betfair, Ladbrokes, Paddy Power and Unibet.
+Among the best betting companies for National Hunt racing are bet365, Betfair, Ladbrokes and Unibet.

 There are three types of National Hunt races – hurdles, chases (steeplechases) and bumpers (NH flat races).

-are the smaller type of obstacle and races are run for horses aged three years old and upwards over distances initially of two miles, but afterwards for four-year olds and upwards over distances up to three miles and three furlongs.
+This is the smaller type of obstacle and races are run for horses aged three years old and upwards over distances initially of two miles, but afterwards for four-year-olds and upwards over distances up to three miles and three furlongs.
 A hurdle is a standard size for all the hurdles on the course.
 Many horses that compete in hurdle races move on to tackling chasing later on although not every horse adapts to the larger obstacles.

 Bumpers (NH Flat races)

-- Hunter chases: races for horses who have either progressed from the point-to-point sphere of country racing, or are for older horses who have formerly competed under the regular Rules of racing over fences and hurdles.
+- Hunter chases: Races for horses who have either progressed from the point-to-point sphere of country racing, or those for older horses who have formerly competed under the regular Rules of racing over fences and hurdles.
 They are restricted to amateur riders only and are staged over distances of between two to three-and-a-half miles.

 Top National Hunt Races in the UK

 Cheltenham Gold Cup: